 The Trust’s Governance structure is made up of three parts – Members, Trustees and Governors all of whom have separate roles and responsibilities but together ensure the effective oversight, vision and workings of the Trust.

-The Trust Board is made up of volunteers, mainly people who have been school governors in the past but also including people with specific business or educational skills.
-They set the strategic direction for the Trust, hold the Trust to account for its outcomes for students and oversee the work of the Executive Officers.
+Like all aspects of governance, the Trust Board is made up of volunteers, mainly people who have been school governors in the past but also including people with specific business or educational skills.
+They set the strategic direction for the Trust, hold the Trust to account for its outcomes for pupils and oversee the work of the Executive Officers.

-Each school has a Local Governing Body (LGB) who have delegated responsibility for standards and outcomes in that school, its safeguarding and its relationships with external stakeholders, especially parents.
+Each school has a Local Governing Body (LGB) who have delegated responsibility for standards and outcomes in that school, its safeguarding and its relationships with external stakeholders, especially parents and their local community.
 The Chairs of LGBs are held to account by the Board for outcomes in those areas.

 The Trust Board is held to account by the Regional Schools Commissioner in the South West, by the Education & Skills Funding Agency and by a group of people known as Members.
 Members exist in charitable organisations to play the role of shareholders in a publicly limited company.

 The Members guard the values and ethos of the Trust and monitor the activities of the Trust to ensure that it is providing best value for parents, children and the wider community.
 Members appoint the majority of the Board Directors (‘Trustees’) and so can influence the makeup of the Board if they have misgivings over its direction.

 Overview of how the Trust is governed

 There are three tiers of governance for the Trust.
 The top two tiers – Members and the Board of Directors – are required by the Articles of Association.
 The third tier – Local Governing Bodies (LGBs) – are optional but the Board sees local governors as having an important role and each Trust school has their own LGB.
 It means that each school has its own unique identity, whilst following the ethos of Cornwall Education Learning Trust.